snezihoglu/Java-Build-a-recommendation-system/README.md

 #### Third Step

-In this part of the capstone, we are able to get just specific recommendations.
-At the same time, I made the code more efficient for accessing movie information and rating information about movies.
+In this part of the capstone,  I made the code more efficient for accessing movie information and rating information about movies.
 I used a HashMap rather than an ArrayList.
 This allows my program to find a movie, given its ID immediately, rather than looping through an ArrayList.
 In making my program more general and more efficient I used Java interfaces.

-The first modification i did is to refactor the Rater.java class.
+The first modification i did was to refactor the Rater.java class.

 The first step in refactoring is to create an interface rather than a class.